microsoft/SQL_LogScout/README.md

 SQL_LogScout.cmd accepts several optional parameters.
 Because this is a batch file, you have to specify the parameters in the sequence listed below.
 Also, you cannot omit parameters.
 For example if you would like to specify the server instance (3rd parameter), you must specify DebugLevel and Scenario parameters before it.

-1. **DebugLevel** - this parameter is no longer honored in version 4.1.11.
-It is still present but will not do anything.
-See [Debug Log](#sqllogscout_debuglog-file) for detailed-level debugging information.
-This parameter will be removed in future versions.

 1. **Scenario** - possible values are:
     - "Basic"
     - "GeneralPerf"